 It is pertinent to note that the difference is not only in the structure of the heart but also in the way in which the heart functions.
-The heart of a female pumps blood faster as compared to that of a male, yet it releases 10 per cent less blood.
+The heart of a female pumps blood faster as compared to that of a male, yet it releases 10 percent less blood.
 Under stress, there is a rapid increase in the pulse rate and heartbeats of women, whereas in the case of men, their arteries become constricted and blood pressure is raised.

 In this blog, we have tried to elaborate on the role of gender in determining a person’s vulnerability to various heart ailments with the help of best cardiologist in kolkata.

-If we talk about the traditional risk factors like hypertension, elevated blood sugar levels, high cholesterol, excess body weight (obesity) and smoking, these are shared by both genders.
+If we talk about the traditional risk factors like hypertension, elevated blood sugar levels, high cholesterol, excess body weight (obesity), and smoking, these are shared by both genders.
 Such risk factors also include a family history of any heart ailment, especially if the male members of your family were diagnosed with any such health issue before the age of 55 and the female members were diagnosed with the same before the age of 65.
 Apart from all these factors, there are certain factors that are specific to females.
-Conditions like endometriosis, polycystic ovarian disease and preeclampsia.
-Studies have shown that endometriosis increases the risks of CAD by almost 400 per cent in women aged 40 or below.
+Conditions like endometriosis, polycystic ovarian disease, and preeclampsia.
+Studies have shown that endometriosis increases the risks of CAD by almost 400 percent in women aged 40 or below.

 Men usually experience crushing chest pain during a heart attack, whereas women start to experience certain red flags long before the actual attack.
 These include

-Excessive fatigue – This is marked by general body weakness and inability to indulge in normal, day to day physical activities, often accompanied by heaviness in the chest and inability to sleep peacefully at night.
+Excessive fatigue – This is marked by general body weakness and inability to indulge in normal, day-to-day physical activities, often accompanied by heaviness in the chest and inability to sleep peacefully at night.

-Breathlessness and sweating – Experiencing these two while you are indulged in some physical activity are normal, however, if you are experiencing the symptoms without any exertion, or while lying down, you should not take them lightly.
+Breathlessness and sweating – Experiencing these two while you are indulging in some physical activity are normal, however, if you are experiencing the symptoms without any exertion, or while lying down, you should not take them lightly.

 Pain in uncommon places – While men are more likely to experience pain primarily in the left arm, women can experience it in either of the two arms, along with the neck, back and jaw.